-During a 2 - 4 week period between September 16 and October 26, you will be documenting how you nurture and assess the growth and learning of your students as you teach a thematic unit or extended topic in one class or subject.
+During a 2 - 4 week period, you will be documenting how you nurture and assess the growth and learning of your students as you teach a thematic unit or extended topic in one class or subject.
 This particular slice of teaching may be part of a longer unit for which you have primary responsibility.
-You will collect preand post-assessment data on all students and will document their progress in the aggregate, and you will focus specifically on the learning of 3-5 target students in your class.
+You will collect pre- and post-assessment data on all students and will document their progress in the aggregate, and you will focus specifically on the learning of 3-5 target students in your class.
 Throughout the unit, you will record how your formative assessments influence your instructional planning.
+(In performance-based contexts such as art, music, or physical education, candidates may choose to focus on one particular skill over a longer period of time rather than isolating a discrete "unit.")

 During Senior Seminar you will analyze and reflect on the documentation you have gathered.
-The analysis and reflection will particularly focus on Goshen College's Guiding Principles 4 (Instruction and Assessment) and 7 (Reflection on Teaching and Learning).
 Presentation of your findings will be conveyed in two forms: (1) a written analysis and reflection paper, and (2) a brief conference-style presentation with power point that will include findings and artifacts from your SSTL.
 Note that your SSTL will be graded blindly by a trained area teacher, and so your writing should not presume that the primary reader knows you or your context.